 Bruges Christmas Market

 With its dreamy architecture and magnificent bell tower, Bruges is often called a fairy tale city.
 There’s no time of year when that seems truer than at Christmas.
-With brilliant lights and the smells of roasted nuts and waffles in the air, Bruges in December is cozy and wonderful.
+With brilliant lights and the smells of roasted nuts and waffles in the air, the city in December is cozy and wonderful.

-The Christmas market in Bruges is divided into two parts.
-The main area is in the Grote Markt (market square) where you’ll find a large group of booths and the ice-skating rink, flanked by the Belfry and the picturesque Provincial Court.
-A three-minute walk to Simon Stevinplein will bring more food and gift vendors and lots of carnival-type games and even rides.
+The Christmas market in Bruges is divided into three parts.
+The main area is in the Markt (market square) where you’ll find a large group of shopping chalets and food stands, flanked by the Belfry and the picturesque Provincial Court.
+A three-minute walk to Simon Stevinplein will bring more food and craft vendors and lots of carnival-type games and even rides.
+On the southern end of the historic center, you’ll find a floating ice-skating rink and winter bar at Minnewater.

 In the surrounding streets and squares, the shops pull out all the stops for the holidays with beautifully decorated store fronts and lots of goodies packaged to take with you.
 Check out the Old Chocolate House, the Chocolate Line, and some of the other boutiques for wrapped boxes or delicious hot chocolates to warm you up.

-If Belgian beer is your thing, take a trip to the only remaining brewery left in the Bruges Old Town—De Halve Maan Brewery.
-It’s one of the top places to visit in Bruges, so book a guided tour in advance to see how the 160-year-old brewery brings their famous Brugse Zot and other brews to life.
+If Belgian beer is your thing, take a trip to the only remaining brewery left in the Old Town—De Halve Maan Brewery.
+A guided tour lets you see how the 160-year-old brewery brings their famous Brugse Zot and other brews to life.
 If you don’t have time for a tour, check out the restaurant for lunch.

-Even in winter, a canal cruise is one of the best ways to experience the wonder of Bruges.
+To cover a lot of ground, a canal cruise is one of the best ways to experience the wonder of Bruges, even in winter.
 The medieval homes and merchant buildings, statues, and hidden alleys take on a different look when you see them from the water.
 The 30-minute boat tours take you all over the city and the guides provide a brief history lesson.
-Don’t miss this experience when you visit Bruges.

 Ghent Christmas Market

 The spirit of the Ghent Christmas market is infectious.
-In all, the heart of the market laces together some of Ghent’s top attractions, bringing the popular area alive with Christmas fun.
+In all, the heart of the market laces together some of the top attractions, bringing the popular area alive with Christmas fun.

 The Christmas market in Ghent begins with the international food stalls around St. Bavo’s Cathedral and meanders up the street past the iconic Belfry to the revelers at City Hall.
 From there, the festivities continue with food, drinks, and gift vendors toward St. Nicholas Church and the giant Ferris wheel at the Korenmarkt.

-Whether experiencing it from the ground or watching from above in one of Ghent’s famous towers, a Ghent Christmas is a sight to behold.
+Whether experiencing it from the ground or watching from above in one of the city’s famous towers, Ghent is a sight to behold.

 In the city center, more than 150 wooden stalls make up the market known as Ghent Winter Festival (Gentse Winterfeesten).
 The vibe has a lot in common with the other Belgian Christmas markets, but it also has a distinctly international flare with a bit of Ghent’s signature hipness thrown in.
 We enjoyed some spicy South American hot chocolate, a drink at the funky pop up Moose Bar at the City Pavilion, and some absurdly good raclette.
 You won’t go hungry or lack for choice here.